Photo credit: Brad Lynch

 Analyst Brand Lynch, the person behind these renders, is 250% confident that this is what the production VR headset will look like.
 Fortunately, there is going to be a Meta Quest press event on April 20th, so we won’t have to wait long until these images are confirmed to be accurate.
 Instead of simply replacing the Oculus 2 VR headset, Project Cambria (SeaCliff) is aimted to be an entirely new device.
 However, it may be a while until you’ll be able to actually feel things in virtual reality, like Microsoft’s Haptic PIVOT.

-- Keep your experience smooth and seamless, even as high speed action unfolds around you with a super-fast processor and high-resolution display.
+- Enjoy fast, smooth gameplay and immersive graphics as high-speed action unfolds around you with a fast processor and immersive graphics.